TEACHING AND LEARNING POLICY

 Classroom support is available in the form of both learning support assistants and volunteers.
 These are used at the discretion of the classteacher.
 Volunteer helpers assist with the many aspects of school life, including supporting reading and providing assistance with school visits.
 Students are welcomed into school and certain standards of dress and conduct are expected.

 Excellence is celebrated in display and performance.
 Each child is given an opportunity to have work displayed during the school year.
 Sustained effort, including drafting and reworking, is encouraged to enhance standards.
 School events such as performances and assemblies are seen as opportunities for all pupils to demonstrate their own best performance.
 Pupils are encouraged to believe that any exhibited work (performance or display) should represent their highest standards of personal achievement.
 ‘Star of the Week’ awards are given weekly to celebrate individual academic or behavioural achievement.
 ‘Headteacher Awards’ are given every half term to two pupils in each class for achieving their personal best in an area of learning.
 The ‘It Didn’t Go Unnoticed Award’ is given every week to a pupil or pupils that have been identified by Playleaders, Midday Assistants or Kitchen Staff on the ‘Playground Good News Wall’ for exemplary behaviour.

 So that we always have the highest possible expectations of individual learners and so they can demonstrate what they can do, understand and achieve, teachers will differentiate the curriculum according to individual needs by:

 - teacher/adult support.

 Differentiated tasks will be detailed in weekly planning.
-Learning objectives will be specified for all differentiated teaching and reference will be made in weekly plans to Individual Education Plans where appropriate.
+Learning objectives will be specified for all differentiated teaching and reference will be made in weekly plans to individual Learning Plans where appropriate.

 Pupils with special educational needs (including gifted and talented children) receive support provided by a learning support teacher, 1:1 Tuition or our inclusion manager where appropriate.
 Extra support is given in the classroom from learning support assistants.
 Additionally, advice is sought from relevant external support agencies when and where the need demands it.
 (See Special Educational Needs Policy)